Cantt Authorities Directed To Renovate Footpaths, Continue An Indiscriminate Anti-encroachment Operation - UrduPoint

 Cantt Authorities Directed To Renovate Footpaths, Continue An Indiscriminate Anti-encroachment Operation

-President Cantonment Board, Brig.
-Ijaz Qamar Kiani on Monday directed the authorities concerned of Rawalpindi Cantonment Board to repair and renovate broken footpaths besides launching a grand operation against encroachments

-RAWALPINDI, (UrduPoint / Pakistan Point News - 1st Feb, 2021 ) :President Cantonment Board, Brig.
-Ijaz Qamar Kiani on Monday directed the authorities concerned of Rawalpindi Cantonment board to repair and renovate broken footpaths besides launching a grand operation against encroachments.
+RAWALPINDI, (UrduPoint / Pakistan Point News - 7th Feb, 2021 ) :President Cantonment Board, Brig.
+Ijaz Qamar Kiani has directed the authorities concerned of Rawalpindi Cantonment board to repair and renovate broken footpaths besides launching a grand operation against encroachments.

-He gave these instructions to the authorities during his visit to different cantt areas including Romi Lane, Raja Akram Road, Qasim Market, Peshawar Road, Golra Mor, EME College and directed them to renovate footpaths besides construction of new footpaths to facilitate the citizens.
+President Cantonment Board issued these instructions to the authorities during his visit to different cantt. areas including Romi Lane, Raja Akram Road, Qasim Market, Peshawar Road, Golra Mor, EME College and directed them to renovate footpaths besides construction of new footpaths to facilitate the citizens.

 He also ordered for beautification of the existing green belts besides establishing new green areas at available spaces.